hiattzhao/photos-portfolio/cv.markdown

 Soon after, I attended the University of Rochester (Rochester, NY) majoring in chemistry with a management certificate in accounting/finance, along with pre-med.
 My interest in medicine changed after college and I returned to my passion in photography.

-I have been taking photographs for 20 years and I am best known for my abstract architectural series.
+I have been taking photographs for over 20 years and I am best known for my abstract architectural series.
 My photos have been exhibited in galleries since I was 19 years old.
 Collectors often include leaders of corporations and private institutions have also used my photographs commercially.

-Currently, I'm <a href="https://hiattzhao.com" target="_blank">cycling around the world</a>.

 # Exhibitions
 - 2022, September 4 to October 1: Gryphon Café (Wayne, PA) - "My Last Exhibition" (*Dedicated to My Grandmother*)